 South London by Anthony Gross 1935

-The Museum looks after a unique collection of around 10,000 objects, amassed over the last three decades and continuing to grow.
-Items spanning 400 years of gardening in Britain, from tools to artists’ impressions, each represent the history, culture and design of gardens in some way.
-Grand country house gardens and small back yards are all represented; rare and precious things have been collected alongside the most familiar and everyday ephemera.
+The Museum looks after a unique collection of around 6,000 objects, amassed over the last three decades and continuing to grow.
+Objects spanning 400 years of gardening in Britain, from tools to artists’ impressions, each represent the history, culture or design of gardens.
+Grand country house gardens and small back yards are all represented; rare and precious objects have been collected alongside the more familiar and everyday ephemera.
 The collection paints a broad and revealing picture of the changing ideas, technologies and passions of the British garden.

-Sadly at the moment we only have exhibition space to display a small portion of the collection.
-Our plans for Phase II include greatly improved space to display more art and artefacts.
+At the moment we only have exhibition space to display a small portion of the collection.
+Our plans for the development of the Garden Museum include greatly improved space to display more art and artefacts in a new exhibition of the collection, scheduled for 2016.
 You can read about our plans for the future here